The first decisions to make about

 auto-extending temporary tablespace data file named

-datadir) that is slightly
+ibtmp1 that is slightly larger than 12MB in

 option specifies the path, file name, and file size for